simonedaniello/Review-Standalone/README.md

 This standalone represents a part of an e-commerce web application, showing how review system and segnalation system work.

-Another standalone like this can be found at
+Another standalone of this project can be found at

 https://github.com/simonedaniello/researchISPW